LHolten/rust-query/README.md

 ## Examples
-For more example queries you can look at [the chinook example](/tests/chinook.rs).
+For more example queries you can look at [the chinook test](/tests/chinook.rs).

-First download the `Chinook_Sqlite.sqlite` from [here](https://github.com/lerocha/chinook-database/releases) and put it in the root of this repository (the working dir).

-Then you can run with `cargo test`.